 There were several wooden Arctic Fox traps placed at strategic places around in the land here.
 This is a typical model from the Danish and Norwegian trapping era.
 This kind of trap was only used during winter time when the Arctic Fox fur was pure white.
 An arrangement of 3 wooden sticks kept the trap up from the ground at an angle of about 30 degrees.
 70-80kg of stone was thereafter loaded on top of the trap.
 One of the 3 wooden sticks had bait at the very end (i.e. a Ptarmigan head).
 When the fox bite at the bait the wooden sticks loosened from each other and the fox got the weight of stones over the body and was slowly killed because the weight was too much for the fox to pry itself out of.

 Due to presence of Polar Bears here we used this small outstation as a shelter for a couple of nights.
 The door was however in ruins (probably torn off by Polar Bears).
 See the sophisticated arrangement on the right side of the outstation to protect the Kayaks against Polar Bears.
-An empty corn beef box with pebbles inside is placed on top of each tripod to act as an alarm if/when a bear should pass/enter the arrangement.
+An empty Corned Beef box with pebbles inside is placed on top of each tripod and with a rope between the tripods, -this meant to act as an alarm if/when a bear should pass/enter the arrangement.

 Further on we travelled around in this vast land to explore and view wildlife and cultural / archaeological sites.
 We are out in the field at night time as well as during the day, no matter since the difference in daylight is so far not very big yet.
 Some times we are continuous out day and night due to long walking distances.
 When we are closer than 2-3 km from the sea we several times see fresh tracks of Polar Bears so we always need to be prepared for encounter with one of them.
 To carry weapon is mandatory here.
 By the see we one day observed a Polar Bear out in the drifting ice hunting for seals.